strangetom/ingredient-parser/docs/source/guide/features.rst

 .. literalinclude:: ../../../ingredient_parser/preprocess/funcs.py
     :lines: 11-49

-This splits the sentence apart into wherever there is white space or a punctation mark in ``PUNCTUATION_TOKENISER``.
+This splits the sentence apart into wherever there is white space or a punctuation mark in ``PUNCTUATION_TOKENISER``.

 .. code:: python